 What about the data?
 What’s the uptime like?
 How do they compare against the competition?!

 I feel inclined to say that we’re a little biased towards SiteGround.
-We host Bitcatcha.com with them, our test sites such as SitegroundSGHosted.com are created specifically to test their speeds, and we trust SiteGround so much that we’ve moved all our sites over to them.
+We host Bitcatcha.com with them, and we’ve created 5 test sites hosted on 4 of their data centers specifically to track their performance.
+We’re so pleased with the results that we’ve moved all our sites over to them.
 Visit SiteGround.